ogrisel/sklearn_benchmarks/README.md

 ## About

-`sklearn_benchmarks` is a framework to benchmark `scikit-learn`'s estimators against concurrent implementations. `sklearn_benchmarks` is written in Python.
+`sklearn_benchmarks` is a framework to benchmark `scikit-learn`'s estimators against concurrent implementations.
+It is written in Python.

 Benchmarking results can be visualized in the `reporting.ipynb` notebook.
-These results are automatically deployed to `github-pages`.
+They are automatically deployed to `github-pages`.

 `sklearn_benchmarks` is used through a command line as described below.